idrinth-thalui/core/dialogue/IdrinthFollowerDialoguePlayerAltmer.md

 - Which city do you hail from?
 Alinor?
 Shimmerene?
 Cloudrest?
 - I loved walking through the orchards while the cherries and peaches bloom.
 - Have you ever see the gryphon riders circling around Eton Nir?
-- HAve you ever tasted a Golden Pear Punch?
+- Have you ever tasted a Golden Pear Punch?
 - I do hope you don't find Skyrim too cold for your taste.
 - The Isles have changed much under Thalmor rule, I fear?
 - I long to return to the Isles.
 But with the Thalmor, I may never will.